Timothy C. Hain, MD Page last modified: March 24, 2018

 Like Syms and House, Rinne et al (1998) and Brandt (1996) found about 11% of bilateral loss to derive from meningitis.
 In persons with bilateral loss following meningitis, hearing is ordinarily also profoundly affected.
 This can be clearly established if the MRI/CT-Tbone studies show labyrinthitis ossificans - - basically petrification of the inner ear.
 On MRI, there is no fluid seen on T2.
 On CT, there is bone rather than fluid seen in the canals.
 This pattern is simlar to that seen on Cogan's syndrome.

-Autoimmune inner ear disease or AIED undoubtedly causes a moderate number of cases of bilateral vestibular loss.
+Autoimmune inner ear disease or AIED undoubtedly causes a small number of cases of bilateral vestibular loss.
+(Lucieer et al., 2016).
 At present the diagnosis of AIED is difficult as there are no reliable laboratory tests for AIED.
 A combination of a progressive pattern of bilateral vestibular loss, absence of other reasonable causes, response to steroids or other immunomodulator drugs, and coincidence of other autoimmune disorders is used to make the diagnosis in these patients.
 We have encountered only a single patient with sequential bilateral vestibular loss (and hearing loss), associated with relapsing polychondritis (an autoimmune disorder).
+As of 2018, we had encountered 8 patients out of about 180 with a reasonable suspicion of autoimmune.

 Head trauma is an uncommon cause of bilateral vestibular paresis, and in the very few reported cases, there is also hearing disturbance (e.g. Fenneley et al, 1994).
 We have encountered this condition in about 5% of our very large population.
 Occasionally patients with severe and protracted vertigo undergo bilateral vestibular nerve sections in an attempt to eliminate vertigo while preserving hearing.